-Table 5a.
-Total number of work-related injuries
+Table 9.
+Total number of work-related injuries in FY2021 andFY2022.

-FY2021 Number of fatalities as a result of work-related injury 0 Number of high-consequence work-related injuries (injury that results in a fatality from which the worker cannot recover fully to pre-injury health status within 6 months), excluding fatalities 0 Number of recordable work-related injuries 0
+FY2021 FY2022 Number of fatalities as a result of work-related injury 0 0 Number of high-consequence work-related injuries (injury that results in a fatality from which the worker cannot recover fully to pre-injury health status within 6 months), excluding fatalities 0 0 Number of recordable work-related injuries 0 0

-Table 5b.
-Total number of work-related ill health
+Table 10.
+Total number of work-related ill health cases inFY2021 and FY2022.

-FY2021 Number of fatalities as a result of work-related ill health 0 Number of cases of recordable work-related ill health 0
+FY2021 FY2022 Number of fatalities as a result of work-related ill health 0 0 Number of cases of recordable work-related ill health 0 0